“Oh, home, let me come home

 – Edward Sharpe

 The Boca days could have been so much better.
-I love that show “New Girl” with cutesy little Zooey Deschanel and her 3 guy roommates – when I was married I almost envied that life.
+I love that show “New Girl” with cutesy little Zooey Deschanel and her 3 guy roommates – when I was married I envied that life.
 Zooey and her guys had so much fun being in their 20s and early 30s, they were all hot, and all their quirks were funny.
+It just looked like so much fun & a life that I never got to experience because I chose to get married at 22 to someone with the personality of a cardboard box.
 When I actually started LIVING the “New Girl” life (I started with 2 guys then a 3rd moved in a few months down the road – we were out of room at this point so he slept on the couch) – I realized that shit is for the birds.
-Life is not a sitcom folks!
-Quirks are only funny for so long, the luxury apartment that we needed 3 paychecks to pay for stayed dirty & disorganized no matter how much I tried (and eventually gave up on), my stuff was scattered all over the place, I missed Emma something fierce & did not want to inconvenience anyone in the apartment to watch her while I worked, I never cooked there because the dishes were usually dirty & I didn’t want to double down on the work (I’d have to do dishes to cook then do them again afterwards!) so I stayed eating out, and I gained even more weight there which put me in a nasty insecure headspace.
+Life is not a sitcom!
+Quirks are only funny for so long, the luxury apartment that we needed 3 paychecks to pay for stayed dirty & disorganized no matter how much I tried (and eventually gave up on), my stuff was scattered all over the place, I missed Emma something fierce & did not want to inconvenience anyone in the apartment to watch her while I worked so she mostly started with my dad, I never cooked there because the dishes were usually dirty & I didn’t want to double down on the work (I’d have to do dishes to cook then do them again afterwards!) so I stayed eating out, and I gained even more weight there which put me in a nasty insecure headspace.
 Oh, let us not forget, Clinton and I bickered all the time.
-Like, he got on my damn nerves constantly – but we loved each other so we just kept going!
-I loved him so much but we just could not get along.
-Like, at all.
-Ever.
-It was pretty bad actually.
+Like, he got on my damn nerves constantly and we just simply could not stop arguing.
+We loved each other so much though so we just kept pushing no matter how toxic we were being.
+Honestly, it was pretty bad.
 We had some fun there with being so close to the beach & I loved when we’d take his motorcycle out but simply put – that was not the environment for me.
 So I left – I transferred to Orlando from Fort Lauderdale & rode the rest of my time being based in Fort Lauderdale out in a cheap hotel by the employee parking lot called the Red Carpet Inn.
 The Red Carpet era was fun – I was heartbroken not being with Clinton, but staying at the hotel with my girl Karren was nice!
 The Red Carpet offered a crew discount of $55/night and when we’d be in town at the same time on reserve (on call) for work, we’d split a room.
 The hotel left much to be desired but the staff were awesome to us, the pool was nice, and the little attached bar & restaurant was pretty good!
 Clinton and I would still see each other somewhat regularly and start making plans to start fresh in Orlando.
 To this day when I go to south Florida or have a layover in Fort Lauderdale I get very anxious and can’t wait to leave.
 South Florida really ran me through the ringer emotionally.
 Some of my most stressful & trying times happened there & I don’t like it.

 So here we are.
 New Smyrna Beach.
 This is it for us, we have put down our roots.
 Getting Clinton to this point has been a journey – not so much recently but before (circa 2018) he never really thought he’d buy something again because he never saw himself staying in one place.
 Good thing for him though, he is engaged to a flight attendant & honey I don’t stay nowhere for very long!
 But I’ve had to work with him on getting him to understand that having a constant place to return to is a beautiful thing.
 This spot is OURS – to be loud in, to have fun with, to do whatever we want in!
 I am so excited to be a homeowner with this man!